SourceFed: Audience and viewership

 From May to December 2012, Deadline Hollywood tracked the weekly views of all the original premium channels on YouTube.
 The channel was consistently one of the top original channels every week.
 In May 2012, the SourceFed YouTube channel reached the 100 million video view milestone.
+It was the first of YouTube's original channel initiative to reach the milestone.
 On August 1, 2012, SourceFed became the first of the YouTube original channels to reach 500,000 subscribers.
 In celebration of the event, SourceFed uploaded a special 20 Minutes or Less video that featured clips of SourceFed's audience congratulating them and stating the reason that they subscribed to the channel.

 SourceFed was one of the most popular YouTube original channels, as the channel earned over 20 million monthly views.
 Due to its success, SourceFed was among the 30-40% of original channels to be renewed by YouTube in November 2012.
 On July 14, 2013, the SourceFed channel reached one million subscribers.

 Critical reception

 The Wall Street Journal noted that it was hard to figure out why the simplicity of the idea behind SourceFed was able to receive mass appeal.

 After winning the Streamy Audience Choice Award for Series of the Year, SourceFed's The New Movie Thing Show was criticized by The Atlantic.
 The publication wrote "The audience pick for series of the year went to SourceFed, which consists of short clips of people explaining things in loud, fast voices," and "It's not even close to quality programming.
 Just something goofy to watch online."